zzril/detect-root/README.md

 A simple Android app that searches for traces of the device being rooted.

 This came out of a university project.
+The goal was to more or less combine all checks found on existing root checkers, aside from those using APIs like SafetyNet.

 ---